WolfieKnee/WolfieKnee.io/README.md

 ## here is my LinkedIn

-## here are things do do with pivoting to a Digital Health Career
+## here are things to do with pivoting to a Digital Health Career

 ## here are interesting data projects in health that I'd like to do something about